 To report sanitary sewer spills and illegal dumping to the street, waterways, or the storm drain system, please call one of the following:

 (831) 646-3914 (during after hours)

 Dumping any pollutants or trash into the gutter, catch basin or the storm drain system is ILLEGAL.
 Please report sanitary sewer spills and any dumping to the City.
 Local ordinances limit storm water flows to clean rain water and non-polluted incidental flows like groundwater.
 Please do your part to protect local waterways!

 Public Reports of City Sanitary Sewer Overflows (SSOs) may be found in the SWRCB California Integrated Water Quality System Project (CIWQS) database, available here: www.waterboards.ca.gov/ciwqs/publicreports.shtml

 Raw sewage.
 Have you ever had it come out of your toilets, shower stalls or sinks?
 Though rare, some residents have experienced such unfortunate events.
 While the City has an aggressive maintenance program that includes cleaning and inspecting sewer mains, it is still possible that a City sewer main can plug up and lead to sewage flooding.
-However, by installing sewer release valves (SRV and BWV) on at-risk properties, owners can minimize their exposure to such an incident.
+However, by installing sewer laterals and release valves (SRV and BWV) on at-risk properties, owners can minimize their exposure to such an incident.
 Find out more information in this guide.